upenn-embedded/final-project-s25-0x0001f631/README.md

 *What will your project look like?
 Do you have any critical design features?
 Will you need any special manufacturing techniques to achieve your vision, like power tools, laser cutting, or 3D printing?*

+We will need 3D printing, mostly for our gear/flywheels.

 ### 5. Software Requirements Specification (SRS)

 *Formulate key software requirements here.
 Think deeply on the design: What must your device do?
 How will you measure this during validation testing?
 Create 4 to 8 critical system requirements.*